 Josh Amberger, Adam Gordon, Christian Kemp and Luke Gillmer are also representing Australia this weekend in Singapore.
 Amberger should be the first out of the water unless there is a dark horse in the field.
 Amberger is starting to post some good finishes over the longer distances.
 He was 5th at the 70.3 in Port Maquarie in November with the run around 4-5 minutes of the front guys.

 It is good to see Kempy back racing.
 We are looking forward to seeing how he goes this weekend.
 After Singapore he heads back over to the states to have another crack at the big time.
 If Kemp is without injury look to him for the fastest run of the day.

 Kiwi Guy Crawford went well in New Zealand recently at the 70.3.
 While he was eventually 8mins off the winning time he was racing one of the quickest long distance triathletes on record in Marion Vanhoenacker.
 Crawford is looking in good form and he will be right up there when the run starts.

 There are many other international pros racing but I must move on.
-Please email us with anything you would like added to this preview.

 |1345||Elaine Brent||New Zealand||F|